Knerten0815/masters-thesis/content/methodology.typ

 For a group of $n$ compounds ${C_1, C_2, ..., C_n}$, the pairwise atomic similarity weights between compounds $i$ and $j$ for atom $k$ are calculated as $w_(i,j)^((k))$, as described in @simmaps_ch, and stored in a matrix of weight vectors, where the diagonal is left empty (see @f_algo).

 #figure(
-  image("../figures/sim map algo.png", width: 100%),
+  image("../figures/sim map algo.png", width: 120%),
-  caption: [Visualization of CS, SSM and SGS algorithms.],
+  caption: [Visualization of SQS, SSM and SGS algorithms.],
   placement: auto,
 ) <f_algo>